|This is an unofficial version.

 (a) the owner of the land must be given a copy of the nomination;

-(b) the owner of the land must be given an opportunity to make a written submission to the heritage tree review committee before the committee makes its recommendation on the nomination;
+(b) the owner of the land must be given an opportunity to make a written submission to the director before a decision on the nomination is made; and

-(d) the minister must have regard to the owner's submission when deciding whether to designate the tree as a heritage tree.
+(d) the director must have regard to the owner's submission when deciding whether to designate the tree as a heritage tree.

-26.3(7) After reviewing the recommendation of the heritage tree review committee, the minister may designate a tree as a heritage tree.
+After reviewing a nomination, the director may designate a tree as a heritage tree.

 (a) by publishing pictures and details of heritage trees on a government website or in other publications;